LoyolaChicagoBooks/introcs-csharp/rst/hw-booklist.rst

           * Nothing beyond the line with the year is read. */ public Book(StreamReader reader)

-    I made it easy to open a data file with ``FileUtil.GetDataReader``, copied from your recent lab, as in::
+    We made it easy to open a data file with ``FileUtil.GetDataReader``, copied from your recent lab, as in::

         StreamReader reader = FileUtil.GetDataReader("books.txt");